wasmCloud/wadm/README.md

   entirely invalid properties.
 This will be added in a future version.
 - Nondestructive (e.g. orphaning resources) undeploys are not currently implemented.
 You can set the field in the request, but it won't do anything
+- If wadm discovers a provider in the lattice that isn't already started via a manifest, the manifest won't be able to reconcile until another start provider event is received.
+This will require a feature add to the ctl client to fix

 ## References